Seyed Pendar Toufighi: Biography

-He spent his primary education until the end of middle school in the day schools of Gachsaran city, and then in 1972 as an intern, he entered the technical and vocational school of the oil industry in Gachsaran and at the same time succeeded in obtaining a diploma in 1370 night high school classes.
-Entering Gachsaran University and graduating in the field of chemical engineering majoring in refining industries by getting the third rank in the region of three countries and then passing the national master's degree and graduation exam in 1998 with the first rank from Mazandaran University of Science and Technology is part of his academic record.
-He graduated with a Ph.D. degree in Industrial management from the University of Tehran.
-In addition, his work experience in oil and gas and petrochemicals and the management of economic enterprises, and years of teaching technical and engineering courses and economics and management are part of his work record.
+He spent his primary education until the end of middle school in the day schools of Gachsaran city, and then in 1972, as an intern, he entered the technical and vocational school of the oil industry in Gachsaran and at the same time succeeded in obtaining a diploma in 1370 night high school classes.
+Entering Gachsaran University and graduating in the field of chemical engineering, majoring in refining industries by getting the third rank in the region of three countries and then passing the national master's degree and graduation exam in 1998 with the first rank from Mazandaran University of Science and Technology is part of his academic record.
+He graduated with a Ph.D. in Industrial management from the University of Tehran.
+In addition, his work experience in oil and gas and petrochemicals, the management of economic enterprises, and years of teaching technical and engineering courses and economics and management are part of his work record.